-This page is in no way affiliated with the official Visit Wales site but I do urge you to check out their site for more things to do and see in Wales.
-This page is a collection of the places I’ve been and enjoyed.
-It will be updated accordingly.
+Wales is a passion of mine but this page is in no way affiliated with the official Visit Wales site but I do urge you to check out their site for more things to do and see in Wales.
+This page is a collection of the places I’ve enjoyed so far.

 Aberystwyth – West Wales – Ceredigion